-While there are many relevant contextual factors, private sector action can be guided in relation to three distinct agrifood system settings: traditional, transitional and modernizing.
+While there are many relevant contextual factors, private sector action can be guided in relation to three distinct agrifood system settings: traditional, transitioning and modernizing.
 Typical of low-income, lower middle-income and upper middle-income countries, respectively, the three settings are associated with different stages of agrifood system transformation and levels of economic development.
 They also tend to be associated with substantially different opportunity and risk profiles with respect to agricultural mechanization and digitization.
-It follows that the focus, mix and modes of private sector action will and should differ across these contexts.
-Three modes of private sector action are described in Box 1.
+It follows that the focus, mix and modes of private sector action are described in Box 1.
 Bringing together the different contexts and modes of private sector intervention,